 Reflection prompts

-2. The first sin ends with the humans hiding behind trees and stitching fig leaves to cover their shame.
+- The first sin ends with the humans hiding behind trees and stitching fig leaves to cover their shame.
+The fig leaves of the modern world are not literal foliage.
+They are work, achievement, image, busyness, religion, control, humor, and the careful management of how others see us.
 Where are you currently using your own resources to hide what you’re afraid would be exposed?
 What would it look like to come out from behind the trees?